DrakeMTB/drakeMTB/webpages/captians.md

 ![Ronan]({{site.basurl}}/images/ronan_captain.jpg)

 Hey!
-My name is Ronan Goulden and I am a junior riding Varsity this year.
+My name is Ronan Goulden and I am a senior riding Varsity this year.
 I started mountain biking back in 6th grade and have been hooked ever since.
 I have had the pleasure of being on the Drake Team for the past two years and have improved leaps and bounds since I joined freshman year.
 When it comes to riding and racing, I have been pretty much through it all: major pre-race jitters, crashing into my friend at the start of my first freshman race (sorry Wyatt), racing with the flu and taking a header into a muddy stream, dropping my water bottle countless times, and even winning it all.
 Please don’t hesitate to ask me any questions (parents included), I would love to help you out.
 Feel free to connect with me anytime at my email: ronan.goulden@gmail.com I am super excited to be one of your team captains and Go Pirates!

 #### Stella Greenwood